MagicalPowers/liri-node-app/README.md

 This node.js app uses a package.json to facilitate installing third-party software, dotENV to keep our keys secure, axios for API interaction, moment.js for date formatting, a proprietary spotify api package, and of course javascript.

 ### My Role
-This entire project is the result of my actions.
+This is a solo assignment.